-Depart from Minneapolis-Saint Paul: May 13, 2021
+Depart from Minneapolis-Saint Paul: May 13, 2022

-Arrive in Argentina: May 14, 2021
+Arrive in Argentina: May 14, 2022

-Depart from Argentina: May 27, 2021
+Depart from Argentina: May 27, 2022

-This course is currently awaiting final approval for Global Perspectives theme.
+You will earn 3 credits for CFAN 3526.
+This course is approved for the Global Perspectives theme.
 For students in the Agricultural Communication and Marketing major, this course meets one of the core requirements under the “Business and Marketing” section of the degree sheet.
 Students may take this course in place of APEC 3451.

 Dr. Garrett Steede is an Assistant Professor of Agricultural Communication and Marketing.
 He holds a B.S. in Animal and Dairy Sciences and a M.S. in Agricultural and Extension Education, both from Mississippi State University.
 He completed his Ph.D. in 2018 at Texas Tech University in Agricultural Communication and Education.
 Dr. Steede has been working to develop this program to Argentina since he arrived at the University of Minnesota in 2018 in hopes of offering more curriculum-specific international opportunities for students in agricultural communication and marketing, agricultural education, agricultural and food business management, and applied economics.

 While in Buenos Aires you will have several field trips and local excursions in addition to guest speakers and lectures regarding agricultural marketing and communication in Argentina.
-Sample local field trips, activities, and excursions in Buenos Aires will include:
+Sample local field trips, activities, and excursions in Buenos Aires include:

 The majority of your time in Argentina will be spent in and around Buenos Aires, however there will be an excursion to the city of Rosario, Argentina.
 While in Rosario, you will have a guided tour of the city and of local businesses.
 These business tours may include visits to John Deere, ADM, and/or the Rosario Grain Board.
 There will be several local excursions while in Rosario including a tour of the grain ports along the Parana River, a visit to the Conecar Ganadera Feedlot, and a tour of an Argentinian winery.

-The program fee generally includes tuition, group flight airfare, airport transfers, in-country program related transportation, housing, some meals, entrances to course-related excursions and site visits, program administration, and international health insurance.
+The program fee generally includes tuition, group flight airfare, airport transfers, in-country program-related transportation, housing, some meals, entrances to course-related excursions and site visits, program administration, and international health insurance.

 Detailed descriptions and instructions for submitting each checklist item are included on the application checklist.